claymation/void/README.md

 ## Status

-void has nearly reached the minimum viable product stage.
+void has reached the minimum viable product stage.
 I use it to generate my own [static web site](http://daemons.net).
 The few remaining things I want to do:

-  * provide more context to Jinja templates
-  * maybe define a separate index.html template
+  * generate heading anchors
+  * pass heading list to template for on-page nav
+  * pass document tree to template for site-wide nav
+  * extract fenced code blocks to dstdir

 ## Contributing